I can’t do it all,

 Here is a book about self-care that is a delight to read.
 April Yamasaki blends scriptural insights with honest stories from her own life and the lives of other writers.
 She explores the tension of self-care and self-sacrifice, discipline and flexibility, self-awareness and self-indulgence.
 She gives practical suggestions for living a compassionate life that includes even ourselves.
 Reading this book is like having a deep conversation with a faithful friend.

-– Carol Penner, assistant professor at Conrad Grebel University College
+– Carol Penner, assistant professor, Conrad Grebel University College

 Amid the busyness of life, we look for ways to connect with God.
 Four Gifts creates the bridge to ease the journey.
 April Yamasaki’s experience as a pastor and author forges a book that is eminently practical.
 Biblical commentary weaves with personal narratives to illustrate strategies for the journey, and end-of-chapter exercises enable immediate application of lessons learned.
 Four Gifts enables conscious choices to simplify the journey, allowing for significant encounters with God.

-– Sharon R. Hoover, director of missions and author of Mapping Church Missions
+– Sharon R. Hoover, author of Mapping Church Missions and

-– Chris Maxwell, campus pastor and author of Pause with Jesus and Underwater
+– Chris Maxwell, author of Pause with Jesus and

-– Sharla Fritz, author of Waiting and Soul Spa
+– Sharla Fritz, author of Enough for Now, Waiting, and Soul Spa

 Table of Contents